There’s no magic carpet out of Sinn Féin’s multiplying issues, other than to make some hard choices…

 The party then set up what McDonald has said is “a stand alone” investigation: headed by a barrister and Sinn Féin member plus two members from the north and the south who are not officials.
 Stanley described this process as a kangaroo court.

 His resignation ends the internal inquiry, but a counter allegation by him appears to have been reported to the Gardaí.
-We still don’t have any details on either allegation, but it seems to prevented him from putting his name forward to defend his seat.
+We still don’t have any details on either allegation, but it seems to have prevented him from putting his name forward to defend his seat.

 In Stanley they have picked a formidable opponent, who is clearly not going to go quietly.
 Having represented Sinn Féin as a town, then county councillor and as TD since 2011, he’s a rare asset in an area where polls suggest the SF vote is strongest.

-Note: UPDATE: The Sinn Féin Member who sent inappropriate texts to a 17 year old is former Lord Mayor Belfast Niall Ó Donnghaile who stepped down from Seanad Éireann late last year citing health reasons.
-Former colleagues in the Seanad were unable to contact him at the time. Ó Donnghaile himself made the announcement a short time ago.